Rigorous Quantum Thermodynamics from Entropic Path Integral Coarse-Graining: Introduction

-In this work, we develop an instanton-based free-energy perturbation approach (RPI-FEP) to efficiently and rigorously estimate the path-integral centroid free energy.
-This approach extends the PIGS framework to enable the rigorous evaluation of quantum thermodynamic properties and the training of temperature-transferable CMD effective potentials.
-We demonstrate that our extended PIGS (EPIGS) method achieves high quantitative accuracy for representative systems while retaining the computational efficiency of classical MD.
-EPIGS is thereby positioned as a scalable and predictive framework with the potential to supplant path-integral molecular dynamics across a broad range of applications.
+In this work, we develop an instanton-based free-energy perturbation approach (RPI-FEP) for efficient and accurate estimation of the path-integral centroid free energy, thereby providing direct access to the quantum entropic contribution.
+Building on this, we introduce entropic path-integral coarse-graining (EPIGS), in which both centroid free energy and entropy are learned to construct size- and temperature-transferable centroid effective potentials.
+The resulting framework yields rigorous and accurate quantum thermodynamic properties for systems including liquid water over a wide temperature range at the computational cost of classical MD, demonstrating EPIGS' potential to supplant PIMD across a broad range of applications.